Intermediate

 ;; => Explicit datom adds additional attributeKey Takeaway: Entity maps are concise for create/update operations.
 Explicit datoms provide precise control for retractions and conditional logic.
 Mix styles as needed.

 Why It Matters: Transaction syntax flexibility lets you choose the right tool for each use case.
 Entity maps for typical CRUD, datoms for precise control, transaction functions for complex logic.
 Mix syntaxes in single transaction as domain logic requires.
+In practice, a single business operation might use entity maps for creating new records, explicit datom format for precise retractions, and :db/cas for atomic counter updates - all in the same transaction vector.
+This flexibility prevents the need to split logically atomic operations into multiple transactions just because they require different syntax.

 Example 50: Querying Across Time with Multiple Database Values